developerdino/mofodojodino.github.io/_posts/2016-12-08-using-postman-with-jwt-auth-tokens.markdown

 So, if you want to use Postman in your API workflow and use it in the same way that your API intended your tokens to be used then I have 2 methods for implementing JWT authentication tokens depending on your API setup.

 ### Solution 1: Server generated single use JWT tokens

+### Solution 2: Client generated server to server single use JWT tokens